rahmanusta/closure-maven-plugin/README.md

-# Maven Plugin for Goole Closure Compiler
+# Maven Plugin for Google Closure Compiler

 Combines and compiles your JavaScript files with Google Closure Compiler